Pakistan Womens Tour

 • If you cancel less than one month in advance: Sorry that’s too late!
 Arrangements will have been made and vendors secured.
 You’ll be able to move your payment to a future trip, minus the deposit.

-• If we have to cancel: You will be refunded in full minus $250 (half the deposit) and be able to move to a future trip at a discounted price.
+• If we have to cancel: You will be refunded in full minus the deposit and be able to move to a future trip at a discounted price.

 Travel Insurance